elinsoftware/xlabs-top-navigation-component/readme.md

 The component should be configured properly - your ServiceNow Experience app has to have a UX property with a name `xlabs-navigation` and JSON type value.

-In that JSON objec you define a component configuraiton.
+In that JSON object you define a component configuraiton.

 The basic structure of the configuration file is simle: